 Diagram 1, is a simplified diagram of the current Linux audio framework (often referred to by the colloquialism ‘stack’.)

-I deliberately missed out that the App can actually talk to ALSA directly, as very few do as they would loose all the benefits of using JACK or Pulse Audio.
+I deliberately missed out that the App can actually talk to ALSA directly, as very few do as they would lose all the benefits of using JACK or Pulse Audio.

 What are these mysterious things inside the penguin pyramid?
 Don’t worry, all will soon be revealed.